 Simple and rapid installation.
 Easy to maintain.

-The guide how to work with the ownCloud – File Sync and Share Server for Ubuntu
+The guide on how to work with the ownCloud – File Sync and Share Server for Ubuntu

 1. After purchasing and starting the VM you should know its IP address.
 You can find it in the personal account of Azure.
 (You need to select the virtual machine from the list.
 By clicking the item “Overview”, your IP is displayed in the line of “Public IP Address”).